revaturelabs/bank-app-java-p0/README.md

 You must complete these requirements by **Wednesday of Week 2** of training (i.e. code must be pushed to `master` branch on Github).

-1. Implement enough of the user stories below to score 10 points in your test cases
+1. Implement enough of the user stories below to score 20 points in your test cases
 2. Data is read from and written to a file system
+3. All file integration tests pass
-3. All user input is received using the `java.util.Scanner` class
+4. All user input is received using the `java.util.Scanner` class
-4. Log4j is implemented to log events to a file.
+5. Log4j is implemented to log events to a file.
 Appropriate log levels should be used.
-5. Use the project structure given in your starter code.
+6. Use the project structure given in your starter code.
 Only modify test classes if you need to refactor tests.

 ## Requirements - Part 2

 You must complete these requirements by **Wednesday of Week 3** of training.

 1. All unit tests should be passing at this point
+2. All database integration tests pass
-2. Refactor your data access to read / write from a database instead of file system
+3. Refactor your data access to read / write from a database instead of file system
-3. Configuration should be externalized (e.g. read in from a file or environment variable) instead of hard-coded
+4. Configuration should be externalized (e.g. read in from a file or environment variable) instead of hard-coded

 ## User Stories - Core Requirements
-Total Points: 20 points
+Total Points: 35 points

 * As a user, I can register with a username and password
   * 1 point